Overview

 Why did I pay more for a stock order than the highest price I can see on the market for that day?

-This goes back to the fact that the prices you see on most market charts and historical data are for board lots, not odd lots.
-And that means the daily highs reflect board lots, not odd lots.
+The prices you see on most market charts and historical data are for board lots, not odd lots.
 Your odd lot order would have been filled at the CBBO, but if no board lots were traded at that price that day, you’d see a different high.

 Why didn’t I get the opening price for my limit order?